 You Can't do In-Depth Analysis on a Dashboard

 Data visualizations are very effective at communicating numbers, but not for doing further analysis on those numbers.
 This loosely relates to the previous point.
 If you really want to understand where a number comes from, you can’t simply drill back into the underlying data from the dashboard.

 (Check out our blog: "But... does it export to Excel?")

 For example, say your cash balance metric shows a significant dip compared to other months but you don’t know why.
 Is it because sales bonuses were paid out this month?
 Was there perhaps a large unexpected expense?
 Should you be alarmed or is it something that will correct itself in the following months?
 Without the ability to analyze the underlying data, you don’t know if immediate action is required.

 It can be equally difficult to assess comparative performance.
 Suppose that you have Total Sales by region (US, Europe, Asia, etc.), but you want to know if a certain region is reaching its targets as a percentage of Total Global Sales.
 Unless the metric is specifically set up that way you will probably have to pop the numbers into third party software for further analysis to get the answers you want.

 Business Intelligence is More than Painting a Picture on Top of Data

 Data visualization is superb for the function it performs, that is, to communicate information efficiently for fast and easy understanding.

-But it should only be one element of your BI solution, not the full extent of it.
+But it should only be one element of your Business Intelligence strategy, not the full extent of it.